 Previously the stocks have been assessed together.
 From 2012 the inshore component (West Greenland, NAFO Subarea 1) was assessed separately from all offshore components.
-The stocks are assessed by the ICES North-

-Western Working Group (NWWG), see ICES (2014) and ACFM (2014) report.
+From 2016 the offshore components have been assessed separately with the West Greenland offshore component being comprised in the offshore area corresponding to NAFO subdivisions 1A, 1B, 1C, 1D and 1E.
+The East Greenland offshore component is comprised in the offshore area corresponding to NAFO subdivision 1F in SouthWest Greenland and East Greenland (ICES subarea XIV).
+The stocks are assessed by the ICES North-Western Working Group (NWWG), see ICES (2015) and ACFM (2015) report.

 In 2013 a management plan was implemented for the offshore cod fishery in Greenland (2014-2016).
-The management plan is build on the distinction between the inshore and offshore stocks (as also recognized by ICES).
-However, the management plan further divides the offshore stock into a West and an East component.
-Management area West covers NAFO Subarea 1A-E and management area East covers ICES Subarea XIVb (survey area Q1-6) +NAFO 1F.
-According to the management plan, management area West TAC should be 0 t for the period 2014-2016.
+The management plan is build on the distinction between the inshore and the two offshore stocks (as also recognized by ICES).
+According to the management plan, management area West (NAFO subdivisions 1A-1E) TAC should be 0 t for the period 2014-2016.
 The TAC in management area East is 10,000 t/year between 2014 and 2016, though with possible changes if stock developments changes significantly.
+The TAC for 2015 has however not followed the management plan, as the TAC for management area West (NAFO subdivisions 1B-1E) has been set at 7,000 tons and TAC for management area east (NAFO subdivision 1F and ICES Subarea XIV) has been set at 18,000 tons.